nasa/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Encoding Embedded Data

-In your data production pipeline, you can use the encoding steps to convert your file to a bytestring.
-This guide demonstrates how to encode a file (e.g., skymap.fits) into a `base64` encoded string and send it to a Kafka producer.
+For producer data production pipelines, the following encoding steps convert an input file to a bytestring.
+This guide demonstrates how to encode a file (e.g., skymap.fits) into a `base64` encoded string and submit it to the GCN Kafka broker.

 ```python
 from gcn_kafka import Producer